kit-g/semaia/app/shared/models/README.md

 ## semaia_models

-A data class and interface package for the PulsQL Flutter app.
+A data class and interface package for the Semaia Flutter app.
 It does not contain any dependencies and should stay that way.

 ## Installation